 Hindus and Buddhists believe in reincarnation, that is, that what they term your continually residing mind moves from body to body as we would move from house to house.

 When you die, your root mind, as it is called, transfers to another living being at the moment of conception.
-If we are lucky, we get a precious human life.
+If we are lucky, we get precious human life.
 If we are unlucky, we might end up in the animal realm as a pig or cow, destined for only a short, brutish life before death and rebirth all over again.

-Reincarnation may be a strange concept for Westerns and completely rejected by people who follow religion like Christianity and Judaism, but if we meditate about it, it may not seem so unlikely, and that people can, therefore, remember experiences from one or more past lives.
+Reincarnation may be a strange concept for Westerns and completely rejected by people who follow religions like Christianity and Judaism, but if we meditate about it, it may not seem so unlikely, and that people can, therefore, remember experiences from one or more past lives.

 For example, when you were 10 years old, your body and mind were derived from the body and mind you had when you were 9.
-The body and mind you have at 9 years of age are derived from the body and mind you had at 8, 7, 6, 5 and so on, down to infancy, and even prior to your birth.
-Studies have shown that babies can even hear sounds and listen to music while they are still inside their mother.
+The body and mind you have at 9 years of age are derived from the body and mind you had at 8, 7, 6, 5, and so on, down to infancy, and even prior to your birth.
+Studies have shown that babies can even hear sounds and listen to music while they are still inside their mothers.

-If you have ever had any dealings with a newborn baby or puppy, you will know that they have a ‘personality’ of their very own from the moment they are born.
+If you have ever had any dealings with a newborn baby or puppy, you will know that they have a ‘personality of their very own from the moment they are born.
 Where do John or Mary’s likes and dislikes come from?
-A tendency in a past life.
+A tendency in a past life?

 Why do some dogs love to play ball, and others can’t be bothered?
 A tendency in a past life.
 This is an important point because it can also help you to explain the very strange thoughts that might pop into your head as you are meditating, things you can’t even imagine ever having thought.
 There is no reason to be ashamed of them.